JorgenVatle/paylike-meteor/README.md

 ```

 ## Contributing
 Pull requests are more than welcome!
-If you're adding a feature, please include tests for it.
+When adding new features, going through the effort to include tests for them is
+greatly appreciated.

+#### Starting the development environment
 To get the development environment going, add your Paylike credentials to `settings.json` (See `settings.example.json`
 for an example) Then you can start both the Typescript build watcher and test watcher using `npm start`.